kpaede/Verovio-Music-Renderer/README.md

 - Opening the rendered file via an external editor (if you want to edit your files with one click).
 - Rendering specific measure selections.
 - Page turning buttons and automatic page turning
+- A side panel where you can edit your musical code (with syntax highlighting for XML and MEI).
+You can click on a rendered note and it will jump to the right line of code.
+(Only works for MEI code directly from the code block, not for linked files.)

 ## How to Use
 Install the plugin, then copy the following into your Obsidian document: